marekrei/sequence-labeler/README.md

 At the time of writing, the latest released version of lasagne is not compatible with the latest released version of theano.
 Install the development version of lasagne to get around this.

+The latest cuDNN doesn't seem to behave well with the CRF implementation.
+If you get weird errors with CRF activated, try disabling cuDNN with dnn.enabled=False.

 Data format
 -------------------------